 Another interesting feature of this resort was the cable car system called the Nam Tram, which goes from the bottom of the resort at the Sea level to all the various other levels.
 The tram was staffed by attendants 24 hours a day.
 I took the tram back up to the Heaven level.
-The waiting area at the Heaven level was located in between the check in building and another building housing Citron, the main restaurant where the breakfast buffet was served.
-The breakfast buffet spread was quite extensive, with various pastries, cold cuts, Asian and Western main courses and pastries available.
-Fresh egg omelettes and noodles could also be ordered from the counters.
-At the edge of the restaurant, there were a few balcony seats set on an inverted cone shaped pod.
+The waiting area at the Heaven level was located in between the check-in building and another building housing Citron, the main restaurant where the breakfast buffet was served.
+The breakfast buffet spread was quite extensive, with various pastries, cold cuts, Asian and Western main courses, and pastries available.
+Fresh egg omelets and noodles could also be ordered from the counters.
+At the edge of the restaurant, there were a few balcony seats set on an inverted cone-shaped pod.
 These round tables offered a great view of the resort and ocean, on top of an al fresco dining experience.

-The Intercontinental Danang Sun Peninsula had completely exceeded my expectations with their superb setting, facilities and service.
-The hospitality level that the resort provides is world class, and they definitely deserve their 3 consecutive World’s Leading Luxury Resort award by the World Travel Awards (WTA).
+The Intercontinental Danang Sun Peninsula had completely exceeded my expectations with its superb setting, facilities, and service.
+The hospitality level that the resort provides is world-class, and they definitely deserve their 3 consecutive World’s Leading Luxury Resort award by the World Travel Awards (WTA).
 I wholeheartedly recommend this resort, and will definitely love to return to the resort in the future!

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.